carpentries-incubator/python-text-analysis/_episodes/03-preprocessing.md

 Tokenization is the process of breaking down texts (strings of characters) into words, groups of words, and sentences.
 Humans automatically understand words and sentences as discrete units of meaning.
 However, for computers, we have to break up documents containing larger chunks of text into these discrete units of meaning.
 These are called tokens.
 A string of characters needs to be understood by a program as words, or even terms made up of more than one word.
+Tokens can be punctuation, parts of words, full individual words, or multiple words.
+We will be using a tokenizer that breaks documents into single words.
 Now let's load our test sentence into our tokenizer.

 ~~~